 The email’s Edit tab is the place where you would need to set up details for the email and add necessary content to it.
 Hover over any module of your choice and click on it for editing its content.

-To add information like your name, email, Preview Text, and Subject Line, click on the Edit Details button at the screen’s top.
+To add information such as your name, email, Preview Text, and Subject Line, click on the Edit Details button at the screen’s top.
 Adding a Subject Line, your name, and your email is mandatory for sending an email.

 HubSpot will generate your content’s plain text version automatically.
 Clicking on Plain Text would allow you to see your email in a stripped down form.
 You will be able to customize that version according to your requirements by clicking on the Edit button.